About the BID

-The current Weymouth BID term operates for five years.
-It started on 1 September 2018 and will end on 31 August 2023.
+The current Weymouth BID term operates for 4 years, 7 months.
+It started on 1 September 2023 and will end on 31 March 2028.

 Paying your bill

-BID legislation requires local authorities to be the billing body, Dorset Council.
+BID legislation requires local authorities to be the billing body, our local authority is Dorset Council.
 All money collected is passed to the BID operating company, We Are Weymouth Limited.

-The bill is due in one annual instalment in September and payment should be made to Dorset Council (not the BID direct) using one of Dorset Council’s payment methods.
+The bill is due in one annual instalment in September and payment should be made to Dorset Council (not the BID directly) using one of Dorset Council’s payment methods.